f40a3204/f40a3204/README.md

 aspiring rust/zig/clojure programmer
 ---
-if I have unlimited computer usage I would been a 10x engineer by now
+if I have unlimited computer usage I would be a 10x engineer by now

-###current planning
+### current planning
-- make toy forums with rust
+- make a toy forum with rust
-- make toy text editor with zit
+- make a toy text editor with zig
-- makr toy discord bot with clojure
+- make a toy discord bot with clojure